FNNDSC/pftree/README.rst

 Overview
 --------

-pftree recursively walks down an input directory tree and creates a dictionary representation of the path structure.
+``pftree`` recursively walks down an input directory tree and creates a dictionary representation of the path structure.
 Each tree "key" has a list of files in that corresponding directory in the filesystem.

-pftree in and of itself is does not really do any work.
+``pftree`` in and of itself is does not really do any work.
 It is a class that provides the internals for representing file system hierarchies in dictionary form.

-As a convenience, however, the 'stats' or 'statsReverse' do provide a useful analog for sorted directory usage down a file system tree.
+As a convenience, however, the ``--stats`` or ``--statsReverse`` do provide a useful analog for sorted directory usage down a file system tree.

-Given an 'inputDir', pftree will perform a recursive walk down the directory tree.
-For each directory that contains files, 'pftree' will create a dictionary key of the directory path, and will store a list of filenames for the key value.
+Given an ``<inputDir>``, ``pftree`` will perform a recursive walk down the directory tree.
+For each directory that contains files, ``pftree`` will create a dictionary key of the directory path, and will store a list of filenames for the key value.

-The core the of the class is a tree_analysisApply() method, that accepts various kwargs.
+The core the of the class is a ``tree_analysisApply()`` method, that accepts various kwargs.
 When called, this method will loop over the dictionary, and for each key (i.e. 'path') will execute a callback method.
-This callback is passed the dictionary value at that key (i.e. usually just the list of files) as well as all the kwargs passed to tree_analysisApply().
+This callback is passed the dictionary value at that key (i.e. usually just the list of files) as well as all the kwargs passed to ``tree_analysisApply()``.

 Dependencies
 ------------

 The following dependencies are installed on your host system/python3 virtual env (they will also be automatically installed if pulled from pypi):

--  pfmisc (various misc modules and classes for the pf* family of objects)
+-  ``pfmisc`` (various misc modules and classes for the pf* family of objects)

 Installation
 ~~~~~~~~~~~~